Rita Korin Karl

-Sarah is responsible for working with the production and outreach teams to create and disseminate SciGirls episodes and educational resources.
-Sarah works with the production team to generate story ideas and develop science outlines for each episode, as well as plan and consult with mentors before and during shooting to ensure accurate content.
-She collaborates with the interactive producer to create educational resources for parents and teachers based on episode content.
-In addition to representing SciGirls at local and national science and education conferences, Sarah also supports organizations around the country who are implementing SciGirls programs through monthly conference calls, quarterly newsletters, supplying SciGirls educational materials, and helping to curate a social networking site.
-Prior to joining the SciGirls team Sarah was a Professional Development Specialist and Librarian at Science House: A Resource Center for Educators located within the Science Museum of Minnesota.
-Her duties included facilitating professional development workshops, creating content for workshops, and institutes, and managing the Science House Library collection.
-Sarah has also been a 5th and 6th grade teacher in public schools and has a Master’s Degree in Library and Information Science.
+Sarah works with the production and outreach teams to create and disseminate SciGirls episodes and educational resources.
+Sarah works with the rest of the production team to generate story ideas and then develop science outlines that highlight the experiments, key background knowledge, and materials needed for each episode.
+Her focus is on making sure the STEM content is clear, correct and grade appropriate for the intended audience.
+Following the production of an episode Sarah creates educational resources for parents and teachers based on the content in each episode.
+Sarah also supports organizations around the country who are implementing SciGirls programs for girls.
+She represents SciGirls at national science and education conferences sharing STEM resources and strategies for engaging girls in STEM with hundreds of formal and informal educators.
+Prior to this project Sarah was a Professional Development Specialist and Librarian at Science House: A Resource Center for Educators located within the Science Museum of Minnesota.
+Her duties included facilitating professional development workshops focused on closing the racial achievement gap in Minnesota, creating content for workshops and institutes, and managing the Science House Library collection.
+Sarah has also been a 5th and 6th grade teacher in public schools and has her Master’s in Library and Information Science.